howardginsburg/Cosmos-Task-Demo/readme.md

 One of our requirements is to delete Tasks when they are completed.
 Since we are managing the TaskViews materialized views through Change Feed, this creates a challenge.
 Currently in Cosmos DB, documents that are deleted do not show up in the Change Feed for processing.
 The pattern to address this is to specify a [Time to Live (TTL)](https://docs.microsoft.com/en-us/azure/cosmos-db/how-to-time-to-live) on the document.
 By not explicitly deleting the Task document when it is set to complete, it will show up in the Change Feed and allow us to remove the task from the materialized views.
 When the Time to Live expires, Cosmos DB will delete the document for us.

 ### Azure Function Bindings and Dependency Injection
-Azure Functions supports Cosmos DB bindings which simplify the dependency injection pattern and enable us quickly query and update documents.
-The challenge is that the bindings are based on the Cosmos DB v2 SDK.
+Azure Functions supports Cosmos DB bindings which simplify the dependency injection pattern and enable us to quickly query and update documents.
+The challenge is that the bindings are currently dependent on the Cosmos DB v2 SDK.
 Azure Functions does support a more traditional [dependency injection pattern](https://docs.microsoft.com/en-us/azure/azure-functions/functions-dotnet-dependency-injection) and we leverage that here to stay with the Cosmos DB v3 SDK.

 ## Architecture Diagram